 Lt.
 Frank Benitz.
 Killed in action during an air raid on Aug 5th 1918.
 He was 25 years old.

 Peter Bradshaw has produced a booklet about the airmen, which gives information about each servicemen and shows the headstones before and after they were restored.
-The booklet is on our Publications page.
+The booklet can be downloaded here. it is in PDF format.

 The Friends of Gainsborough Cemeteries and Chapel is a small charity run by volunteers.
 Contact: Susan Edlington